Cheeseborgers/coglet/docs/compiler.md

 constant expressions and when only the divisor is compile-time known.
 Compound `/=` and `%=` use the same check.

+Integer bitwise constant evaluation converts exact sign-and-magnitude values to an explicitly sized unsigned bit pattern, performs `~`, `&`, `|`, or `^`, and converts the result back.
+Signed behavior is therefore defined by Coglet's fixed-width two's-complement model rather than host signed-integer operations.

+Shift constant evaluation also operates on the width-limited unsigned bit pattern.
+Left shift discards high bits, unsigned right shift zero-fills, and signed right shift adds an explicit sign fill.
+The evaluator never relies on host right shift of a negative signed integer.

+Statically known shift counts are rejected when negative or greater than or equal to the left operand's width.
+The same helper is shared by ordinary shifts and `<<=`/`>>=`.
+Unknown runtime counts remain a future execution-layer check.

 Floating constants are stored as host `double` values, but `f32` operations are performed at `float` precision before being retained in the constant value.
 Constant evaluation preserves IEEE-754 infinity, NaN, and signed zero